There has been a steady decline in church attendance spanning the last two decades.

 The first step here is to ask for your congregation's email addresses.
 This might feel daunting and even intrusive at first, so try not to get frustrated.
 Asking for email addresses is the only way to build your email list.

-You don't want to overload them with emails, so make it a weekly feature.
-Send out your blast on the same day and time each week.
+Once you collect email addresses, begin contacting members regularly.
+Avoid overloading them with emails, by making it a weekly feature.
+Use church management software to send out your blast on the same day and time each week to ensure regular communication.

 9. Start A Newsletter

-Send out your newsletter once a week in your email blast.
-Again, this needs to be consistent, so make sure it is assigned to somebody who can get it done promptly.
-Make sure it includes your logo at the top as well as your website.
+A newsletter keeps your members updated on the latest church news.
+They can be sent out once a week or once a month as part of your email campaign.
+However, they should be sent out consistently, so make sure they are assigned to somebody who can get them done promptly.
+Make sure your newsletter includes your logo at the top as well as your website address.

-If a weekly newsletter is too much of a lift for your staff and volunteers, try a doing it monthly.
-We created a resource that offers church newsletter ideas for each month and the holidays to give you a starting point for your own.
+We created a resource that offers church newsletter ideas for each month and the holidays to give you a starting point.

-For each newsletter, include upcoming events, sermon times and let people know where they can stream the service online.
-Make this a regular feature on your newsletter, even if nothing changes from one week to another.
+Each newsletter should include upcoming events, sermon times and information on where members can stream the service online.
+Make this a regular feature on your newsletter.
 You never want to assume that the person receiving the newsletter knows all of this information already.
 Treat every newsletter like it's the first one.

-After you've given out the basic, weekly information, be sure to include pictures.
+Your newsletter should include several pictures.
 Loads of text in an email can keep a person from reading, so include visuals, whether it's a picture of the weekly youth group meeting on Zoom or a food drive held in your parking lot.

 Encourage your current congregants to forward the newsletter to one friend every week.
 This will help to grow your church.